anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 {% endhighlight %}

 ##### */reducers*
-Each feature has a reducer that modifies its own slice of the application state.
-All reducers are later merged using redux's `combineReducers` function.
+Each feature has a reducer that mutates its own slice of the application state.
+All reducers are later combined using redux's `combineReducers` function.

 ##### */selectors*
-This might come across as a bit strange to some of us, however this aspect of our architecture is influenced by the [reselect package](https://www.npmjs.com/package/reselect), which enables us to efficiently compute dreived data from our application's state.
+This might come across as a bit strange to some of us, however this segment of our architecture is influenced by the [reselect package](https://www.npmjs.com/package/reselect), which enables us to efficiently compute derived data from our application's state.

 In this architecture, we grouped the application selectors on a feature-basis so as to make interaction between various aspects of the app easy to reason about.
 More details on how reselect works can be found [here](https://www.npmjs.com/package/reselect).